Hou Youtang: Life and career

 Hou Youtang was born in Hexi village, Gaoyang County in the Hebei Province to renowned Chinese paleontologist Hou Defeng.
 She finished middle school in 1935 and high school in 1939.
 From 1940 to 1944, she studied at the Department of Geology of Chongqing University.
 After receiving her bachelor's degree, she worked at the Sichuan Metallurgical and Geological Exploration Bureau of the Chengdu Geological Survey Institute before teaching at Ginling College in 1946.
-At first, she was recommended by her father's colleagues to teach at the institute, but eventually started as a teaching assistant, as her father thought she lacked experience ("No, she lacks experiences.
+At first, she was recommended by her father's colleagues to teach at the institute, but eventually started as a teaching assistant, as her father thought she lacked experience ("No, she lacks experience.
 She can only work as an assistant.").
 Afterwards, she worked at the library of the former Chinese Academy of Sciences building, now Nanjing Institute of Geology and Palaeontology, until 1950.
 Hou joined the Nanjing Institute of Geology and Paleontology of the Chinese Academy of Sciences as a researcher in 1951, retiring in 1989.
 Throughout this period, she was the only female faculty.

 In September 1956, Hou joined the Chinese Communist Party and was recognized by the party as a National March 8th Red-Banner Holder.
 As a party member, she served on the National People's Congress as the Jiangsu representative and also as the Jiangsu and Nanjing representative, respectively, on the All-China Women's Federation.
 She was also part of the Central Commission for Discipline Inspection.

 Hou married Chinese paleontologist Yang Jingzhi in 1949.
 They had two children.
 She died of illness in 2010 at Nanjing.